HL7/US-Core/input/intro-notes/StructureDefinition-us-core-treatment-intervention-preference-intro.md

 1. a fixed code for treatment intervention preference*

 In this ballot version, we are using the US Core category code "treatment-intervention-preference" for this concept.
-A request for a new [LOINC] for this concept has been submitted to Regenstrie, and we expect it to be available before the publication of this version of US Core.
+A request for a new [LOINC] for this concept has been submitted to Regenstrief, and we expect it to be available before the publication of this version of US Core.
 {:.note-to-balloters}

 \*see guidance below